 Complex Posttraumatic Stress Disorder (CPTSD) was coined by Judith Herman, M.D, in 1992.
 What you are about to read is speculative based on rejected proposed criterion for official recognition.
 In medical practice, the diagnosis of CPTSD cannot be given due to nonexistence within current mental health doctrine (DSM V, ICD-10).

 CPTSD is not presently a diagnosis, regardless of your location in the world, as the new criterion for PTSD now covers complex trauma under the sub-type diagnosis of Post-Traumatic Stress Disorder – With Prominent Dissociative (Depersonalization/Derealization) Symptoms.
-CPTSD is a term given to easily reference complex trauma in relation to PTSD. cPTSD is being reviewed for inclusion for future release within ICD 11.
+CPTSD is a term given to easily reference complex trauma in relation to PTSD. cPTSD is being included within ICD 11, due for release in 2017, and is unknown whether to be listed as a trauma and stressor or personality disorder.

 Complex PTSD has quickly been adopted within the mental health industry to account for the classification of complex trauma.
 The unofficial complex PTSD diagnosis is an amalgamation of several diagnoses into one.
 The American Psychiatric Association has denied this attempt for DSM V inclusion, currently classifying complex trauma under the PTSD diagnosis as a sub-type.